Christhulu/LinuxServerConfig/README.md

 Instructions
 ============================

+Make an SSH key: (I used puttygen and putty since I'm on windows) there's also a key generator using openssh that people sometimes like Save the public and the private keys, because you're going to copy the public key in your authorized_keys file on your server

 Create a new user named `grader` and give them sudo permissions

 Allow user to ssh using same keypair as ubuntu(default login for aws):